christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **2.1 The Name Jesus Christ**

-The name Jesus was deliberately engineered as a syncretic, polyvalent title that would resonate in multiple languages and theological systems simultaneously.
+In the original Egyptian–Bosporan imperial cult, the living Dragon King bore the title Ie-Asar – "Lord Osiris".
+Osiris (Asar) was the primordial dying-and-resurrecting god-king, the model for every later avatar.
+The prefix Ie- (or Ia- ) meant "divine" or "lord" in Egyptian (as in I-em-hotep), and it is cognate with the Proto-Indo-European Ie- (divine, lord), which gave rise to Luwian Iya- (lord), Greek Ie- (divine), Latin Iov- (Jove), and Sanskrit Isha (lord).

--   Hebrew/Aramaic: "Yahweh saves" (Yeshua).
+When the Ptolemaic dynasty Hellenized the cult, they syncretized Osiris with Zeus (via Serapis).
+The title Ie-Asar was thus rendered into Greek as Ie-Zeus (Divine Zeus) – because Zeus was the Greek equivalent of Osiris in the Serapis theology.
+In the Latin West, the same title became Ie-Jove (Divine Jupiter) or Divus Soter (Divine Savior), as Julius Caesar – high priest of Jupiter – was the first deified emperor.

--   Greek: "Divine Zeus" (Ie‑Zeus).
+The Greek form Iēsous (Ἰησοῦς) is a direct transliteration of the Aramaic Yeshua, which the Flavians later claimed meant "Yahweh saves".
+But the original Aramaic title of the Dragon King was not Yeshua.
+It was Ie-Zeus (or, in its more ancient Egyptian form, Ie-Asar).
+The Flavians altered the name to Yeshua while preserving the sound Ie-sous – which Greek speakers could still hear as "Divine Savior" (from sōtēr, not sōs).
+The -sous ending is simply the Greek masculine nominativ Soter.

--   Latin: "Divine Savior" (Divus Soter (Ie‑ = from Latin Ie‑ and ‑sous = from Greek sōs (safe, savior).
-The title Divus Soter was used for the deified emperor).
+Thus, Iēsous was a polyvalent Flavian engineering:

--   Egyptian: "Lord Osiris" (Ie‑Asar.
-Ie‑ means divinity in Egyptian, ie. as in I-em-hotep and also in Indo-European and in Luwian means "lord" (borrowed into Egyptian through Anatolian intermediaries) ‑sous = from Egyptian Asar (Osiris) via Greek Osiris with the O‑ dropped and ‑sir‑ shifted to ‑sou‑.
-Thus Ie‑sous = "Lord Asar" (Lord Osiris)).
+To Aramaic-speaking Jews: "Yahweh saves" (Yeshua).

--   Persian (Avestan): "Yazata" (Lord, Divine Being), Izates = Ie‑zates (Divine Zeus).
+To Greek-speaking pagans: "Divine Savior" (Ie-sōtēr) or "Divine Zeus" (Ie-Zeus).

--   Celtic: "Lord Esus" (Ie‑sus).
+To Egyptians: "Lord Osiris" (Ie-Asar).

--   Sanskrit: "Isha" (Lord, Ruler cognate with Latin Ie‑).
-The Kushan king Kanishka (whose name decodes as “Khan‑Isha”) is "Lord Jesus".
+To Persians: "Yazata" (divine being), as in the name Izates (Ie-zates).

-Ie- means "divine" in Proto-Indo-European languages, and Ie- (or Ia-) means "Lord" in Anatolian Hieroglyphic Luwian and is used for deified kings.
-Iza‑ / Izad‑ = "lord" in Iranian, and Isa means lord in Sanskrit.
-YHWH is translated in the Bible as Lord.
-Ie- is cognate with Latin Iov- (Jove) as in Iovilius, "of Jove", giving rise to the gens name Iulius.
-Jupiter was also called Jove or Iove to the Romans.
-The Latin pronunciation of Iove would have been Yoh-Way, i.e., Yahweh/YHWH.
-The Septuagint uses Iē‑ to transliterate the Hebrew theophoric Yeho‑.
-The Greek name Ἰησοῦς (Iēsous) is a direct transliteration of the Hebrew theophoric name Yehoshua, via its shortened Second Temple form Yeshua.
-In the Toledoth Yeshu, and in some Talmudic passages, the name is actually written as (Yeshu), not (Yeshua).
-Iē‑ is therefore also semantically the same as the Hebrew Ye‑ (or Yeh‑ / Yehô‑).
+To Celts: "Lord Esus" (Ie-sus).

--Sous in Latin comes from sōs, or savior.
-Divus Soter (Divine Soter) was the title for the head of the Roman Imperial Cult and in the Flamen Dialis cult Julius Caesar was the high priest of Jupiter Optimus Maximus (Jupiter is the same as Zeus.
-Zeus = Dyēus = Jupiter = Jove (Iove).
-Jupiter comes from Dyēus Pter ("Sky Father") which is the original name of the chief god for the Proto-Indo-Europeans on the Pontic-Caspian Steppe.
-The name Zeus comes from the pronunciation of "Dyeus", and (I)Jupiter comes from the pronunciation of "Dyeus Pter" (Diespiter -> Iupiter)).
+To Indians: "Isha" (lord), as in Kanishka ("Khan-Isha" = Lord Jesus).

-Therefore, Ie-sous / Iēsous phonetically and structurally translates across the satrapies to "The Living Manifestation of Zeus-Osiris".
+Therefore, Ie-sous / Iēsous phonetically and structurally translates across the satrapies to "The Living Manifestation of Osiris-Zeus-Jupiter."
 It was an imperial office, not a personal name.
+The Flavian inversion turned this title of cosmic kingship into the name of a sacrificed criminal, completing the subversion of the Dragon King cult.

 Christios/Kristos in Greek means annointed.
 Egyptian pharaohs were anointed with oil as part of their coronation (the seshet ceremony), and Persian king were installed with a ritual that included taking the khvarenah (divine glory, a luminous).
 The Hebrew kings, by contrast, were anointed with oil (meshiach).
 The Greeks translated meshiach as christos.
 Christios/Kristos is equivalent to Scythian Xšaθra, Persian "Kšatrapati", Hyksos "Khasut" in Egypt, Kshatriya in Sanskrit which also = Vedic "Krishna", Hebrew meshiach, etc.